lsu-ddem/pathways-site/content/3_Audio/2_SynthsAndMusic/1_Lesson_1/synth-tour.md

 weight: 10
 ---

-Over the couse of the past several chapters we have gone over how to build simple synthesizers using Tone.js.
+Over the course of the past several chapters we have gone over how to build simple synthesizers using Tone.js.
 This page serves as a series of examples and the ideas behind different, more complex synthesizers.

 #  Simple Synths